Skip to content

 A 5,000mAh bank gives roughly one full phone charge and stays tiny, which fits a commuter who needs insurance until they get home.
 A 10,000mAh bank covers a long day, an overnight without an outlet, or a second device, and it’s the size most travelers should buy.

 Bigger isn’t always better.
 Going past 10,000mAh in a magnetic bank usually means a thicker, heavier unit that’s awkward to hold against the phone.
-One last reality check: the fastest-wireless 25W models tested lower on usable capacity than the slower 15W banks, so if runtime matters more than speed, the 15W Anker MagGo Slim is the smarter buy.
+One last reality check: the fastest 25W models tend to have lower usable capacity than the slower 15W banks, so if runtime matters more than speed, the 15W Anker MagGo Slim is the smarter buy.

 #Bottom Line